Pinball: 2000s and beyond: Revival

 After most pinball manufacturers' closure in the 1990s, smaller independent manufacturers started appearing in the early 2000s.

 In November 2005, The Pinball Factory (TPF) in Melbourne, Australia, announced that they would be producing a new Crocodile Hunter-themed pinball machine under the Bally label.
 With the death of Steve Irwin, it was announced that the future of this game was uncertain.
 In 2006, TPF announced that they would be reproducing two popular 1990s era Williams machines, Medieval Madness and Cactus Canyon.
 TPF, however, was unable to make good on its promises to produce new machines, and in October 2010 transferred its Williams Electronics Games licenses as well as its pinball spare parts manufacturing and distribution business to Planetary Pinball Supply Inc, a California distributor of pinball replacement parts.

 In 2006, Illinois pinball company PinBall Manufacturing Inc. produced 178 reproductions of Capcom's Big Bang Bar for the European and US markets.

 In 2010, MarsaPlay in Spain manufactured a remake of Inder's original Canasta titled New Canasta, which was the first game to include a liquid-crystal display (LCD) screen in the backbox.

 In 2013, Jersey Jack Pinball released The Wizard of Oz pinball machine, based on the 1939 film.
 It is the first pinball machine manufactured in the US with a large color display (LCD) in the backbox, the first widebody pinball machine since 1994 and the first new US pinball machine not made by Stern Pinball since 2001.
-This game was followed by The Hobbit in 2016 (based on The Hobbit film series), Dialed In! in 2017 (an original theme designed by Pat Lawlor which included bluetooth technology that enabled flipper control from a smart phone and a camera built into the backbox for taking selfies), Pirates of the Caribbean (based on the Pirates of the Caribbean film series) in 2018 and Willy Wonka & The Chocolate Factory (based on the movie Willy Wonka & the Chocolate Factory from 1971) in 2019.
+This game was followed by several additional pinball machines, incorporating both existing media properties and original themes.

 In 2013, the Chicago Gaming Company announced the creation of a remake of Medieval Madness.
-This was later followed by a 2017 release of a remake of Attack from Mars, and a 2018 release of a remake of Monster Bash.
+This was later followed by three additional remakes of earlier machines.
+They announced their first original title, Pulp Fiction, based on the film Pulp Fiction, in 2023.

-In 2014, the new pinball manufacturer Spooky Pinball released their first game America's Most Haunted.
+In 2014, the new pinball manufacturer Spooky Pinball released their first game, America's Most Haunted.
 This was followed by a few more themed, original, and contracted titles.